esper-io/console_docs/docs/devices-groups/group-apps.md

-You can anytime check the history of app installation/schedules etc.
+You can anytime check the history of app installation/schedules.
+Here, if you click on the ‘view’ link under manage configurations column, you will be able to see the JSON code.

 ![](./images/groupapps/52_DeviceGroup_Manage_Apps_History_View.png)

+ **Note:** You can also view the managed configurations by clicking the information icon.
+On the slide-out, click on the view configuration link.

 ###  How to Schedule App Install/Uninstall on device group from the Console?